marcusjoshm/microscopy-analysis-single-cell/README.md

 ## Recent Updates

+- **Adaptive Cell Grouping:** Added interactive capability to increase the number of cell groups during thresholding:
+  - Users can now request more bins for better separation when viewing grouped cell images
+  - The workflow will automatically restart the cell grouping step with an increased bin count
+  - This feature helps to iteratively refine cell grouping without manually restarting the workflow
 - **Improved Cell Grouping:** Enhanced cell grouping algorithm to better handle varying intensity distributions:
   - Added log transformation for wide dynamic ranges
   - Implemented K-means fallback when GMM clustering struggles